How To Increase Running Distance: 10 Pro Tips to Up Your Volume Safely

-While a simple approach to how to increase running distance would just involve adding mileage to each of your runs, because running is a high-impact sport and stressful on this body, increasing mileage too quickly is ill-advised.
+While a simple approach to how to increase running distance would just involve adding mileage to each of your runs, because running is a high-impact sport and stressful on this body, building mileage too quickly is ill-advised.

 Two people running trail.